-Today, Marlon Williams released the first great New Zealand album of 2018.
-He talks to Henry Oliver about the heartbreak and honesty that went into making it.
+In February, Marlon Williams released the first great New Zealand album of 2018.
+He talked to Henry Oliver about the heartbreak and honesty that went into making it.

 “It’s not, but it is,” Marlon Williams said, introducing his song ‘Love is a Terrible Thing’ at a showcase for his new album, Make Way For Love, which recounts the disintegration of his relationship with fellow singer-songwriter Aldous Harding.
 “It’s like Old Testament terrible.
 In the same way God is.”